steelbreeze/pivot/README.md

 A minimalist pivot table library for TypeScript/JavaScript.
 While small in size (just 987 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite axes, filtering.

-The library also provides a modest set of numberical selectors.
+The library also provides a modest set of numerical selectors.
 Suggestions for additions, or better still contributions, are welcome.

 ## Why create another pivot table library?
 There are plenty of pivot table libraries in existance, so why create another one?
 Well, this is actually a spin-off from the [steelbreeze/landscape](https://github.com/steelbreeze/landscape) project, where instead of aggregating numerical data from the pivot cube, non-numerical data is needed.